-Hardwick's message was twofold: transformational change is needed of the parole board system of England and Wales, and a mechanism resiliant to political change needs to be in place if prison reform is to be effective.
+Hardwick's message was twofold: transformational change is needed of the parole board system of England and Wales, and a mechanism resilient to political change needs to be in place if prison reform is to be effective.
 Helen Gavaghan, 10 May, 2018.

-The above item will be moved to the "British Courts and Justice" section of Science, People & Politics to appear in Iss.
-2 2018 on 31 July, 2018.
-Issue 2 will be one month late because of website updated coding requirements.
+The above appears also in the "British Courts and Justice" section of Science, People & Politics.
+Iss.
+2 2018.

 FURTHER READING URLS ACCESSED 10-05-2018

 Professor Nick Hardwick, School of Law, Royal Holloway, University of London.

 1. Between: THE QUEEN on the application of (1) DSD and NBV (2) MAYOR OF LONDON (3) NEWS GROUP NEWSPAPERS LTD

 Claimants or Interested Parties

 (1) THE PAROLE BOARD OF ENGLAND AND WALES